typemill/docs/01-getting-started/01-installation.md

 ## Run on Linux/Ubuntu

-Some users reported errors with linux- and ubuntu-systems.
-If you run typmill locally with linux, then you have to double check if mod-rewrite is configured correctly.
+Some users reported errors with Linux/Ubuntu.
+If you run TYPEMILL locally on Linux, then you have to double check if mod-rewrite is configured correctly.
 If you face any problems, please follow the steps described in this article: https://hostadvice.com/how-to/how-to-enable-apache-mod_rewrite-on-an-ubuntu-18-04-vps-or-dedicated-server/

-Enable the mod-rewrite modules
+Enable the mod-rewrite modules:

 ````
     $ sudo a2enmod rewrite